-That's where I can help.
-We can plan a time to meet so we can talk about your real estate needs and get an idea of your upcoming plans.
-We'll talk about everything from neighborhoods, schools in the Mountain Ranch area, the mortgage industry, to any other economic factors that may affect your buying decision today or in the future.
+This is where Mountain Ranch Realty, Inc. can help.
+We can book a time to meet so we can talk about your real estate needs and get an idea of your plans for the future.
+We'll talk about neighborhoods, school districts in the Mountain Ranch area, the mortgage and housing industries, and any other economic factors that might affect your buying decision today or in the future.

-In addition, I'll assist you in getting started on your loan.
-Mountain Ranch Realty, Inc. partners with some of the best mortgage professionals in Mountain Ranch, so you'll be in great hands.
-They will assist you with figuring out which type of loan is best for you and help you get qualified.
+I'll also assist you with getting started on your loan.
+There are some excellent mortgage professionals in Mountain Ranch, and I work with a lot of them, so you're in great hands.
+They can help you decide which type of loan is best for you, as well as help you get approved.

-Step 3 – Begin your search
+Step 3 – Start house-hunting

 Step 4 – Get a grasp of the market

-Step 5 – Find your dream house
+Step 5 – Find the house you've been looking for

-Step 6 – Negotiate
+Step 6 – Negotiate the deal

-Step 7 – Obtain a loan
+Step 7 – Get your loan